 when they are molting and cannot fly, but not having webbed feet makes this a bit difficult.
-Much about Whooping Crane molt remains to be learned.
+Much remains to be learned about Whooping Crane molt.

 Non-essential Experimental Population (NEP) A special category within the endangered species of Whooping Cranes, just for the ultralight-led whoopers.
 This federal NEP rule was necessary to carry out the Whooping Crane Eastern Reintroduction because the migration project has many risks and no guarantees.
 The cranes in the project cannot considered essential to survival of the species, and their status is threatened rather than endangered.
 BUT if any of the Eastern cranes venture outside of certain listed areas after they're wild and free, they once again have endangered status.
 Any land Whooping Cranes inhabit becomes endangered species habitat, which makes that land subject to government rules, even on privately owned land.
 This could create many problems for landowners and cranes.
 Twenty possible dispersal States/Provinces are included in the NEP plan: the main flyway States of Wisconsin, Illinois, Indiana, Kentucky, Tennessee, and Florida, as well as the neighboring states, and the two Canadian Provinces of Ontario and Manitoba.